damianobertolini/ros/yolov5/pesi yolo/readme.md

 GazebobestNoResizeGray.pt: weights to use in gazebo simulation trained with images in grayscale and not resized <br>
 Realbest.pt: weights to use in real world scenario trained with images not resized<br>

-For gazebo simulation actual best weights are GazebobestNoResize.pt
+For gazebo simulation actual best weights are GazebobestNoResizeGray.pt